 In June, as the Senate was debating one version of its healthcare bill, Richard Frank, PhD, a professor of health economics at Harvard Medical School, estimated it would take $180 billion over 10 years to address the opioid epidemic.

-Kolodny said an emergency declaration would also help federal agencies that “have a piece of this problem” — like the Centers for Disease Control and Prevention (CDC), the Drug Enforcement Agency (DEA), and the Food and Drug Administration (FDA) — “to immediately get more staff to help them work on the problem.”
+Kolodny said an emergency declaration would also help federal agencies that “have a piece of this problem” — like the Centers for Disease Control and Prevention (CDC), the Drug Enforcement Administration (DEA), and the Food and Drug Administration (FDA) — “to immediately get more staff to help them work on the problem.”

 Trump’s 2018 budget, though, called for a 17 percent cut to the CDC’s funding and a 31 percent cut to the FDA’s budget.